 The first weeks and months in Berlin

-- Wunderflats rents furnished apartments and offers a landlord's confirmation of residence (Wohnungsgeberbestätigung) which you need to register in Berlin (Anmeldung) as a service for some of their listed apartments.
+- Wunderflats also rents furnished apartments and offers a landlord's confirmation of residence (Wohnungsgeberbestätigung) which you need to register in Berlin (Anmeldung) as a service for some of their listed apartments.

 - Uniplaces offers shared apartments with private rooms in Berlin.

-Some useful vocabulary which you find in ads
+Some useful vocabulary in ads

 - Untermiete: Sublet – many people in Berlin sublet rooms or entire apartments.
 This is done because tenants need to make extra money or because people want to have the experience to share a flat with many people they can hang around with.

 Important: you need the permission of the owner in order to officially register (Anmeldung) an address.
 You often need the registration in order to open a bank account.
 German passports have the address printed on them.
 A registration is handy for non-Germans in order to prove that they have an official address and I recommend having a copy of it in your wallet.

 - Wohngemeinschaft or WG: Shared apartments: – can be anything from communities with a set of ethics and rules and a political agenda to people in need of money who rent out a room but where you rarely ever see your flatmate.